noi-techpark/documentation/FLIGHTRULES.md

 It needs at least 2GB of RAM, consider to [enable a swap file](#i-want-to-use-a-swap-file-on-my-server), if it fails due to low memory error.
-NB: Do not forget the SPDX identifier at the end, and to add multiple `Copyright` lines, if you have more than one copyright holder over several years.

 ## Jenkins Pipelines